 .
 With its smaller, lightweight size, the piece is one of my favorites and is sure to become the favorite of an avid reader or someone who proudly displays memorabilia.
 While I have a Windward Bookcase in my home adorned with family photos, I hope to someday pass along the story and family history that comes with my grandfather’s original.

-Tradition, such as displaying our nativity scene on our Windward Bookcase each year, plays an important part in the Moser family.
+Tradition, such as displaying our nativity scene on our Windward Bookcase each holiday season, plays an important part in the Moser family.
 One of those traditions is the use of my grandmother’s crystal during every holiday meal.
 Throughout the year, her crystal is carefully and proudly stored in a corner cupboard that my father made in the early 1970s.
-And our family has kept the tradition of singing the “Domas Nova Spatia” every Christmas Eve alive for more than 40 years.
+And our family has kept the tradition of singing the “Dona Nobis Pacem” every Christmas Eve alive for more than 40 years.
 While it’s not always pretty, we enjoy doing it and it’s a tradition that holds a special place in our hearts for my parents and my children.
-Which is why this holiday season we are happy to share our favorite things with you in the hope that they, too, will become your favorites as well.”
+Which is why we are happy to share our favorite things with you in the hope that they, too, will become your favorites as well.”

 Drawing on nearly 30 years of professional experience, Aaron Moser heads up corporate business development for his family’s company.
 Employing his professional background as a chef and restaurant manager in the food service industry and a variety of roles in the high end sector of the furniture industry, Aaron is uniquely qualified to lead the company’s corporate business sector.